This site is intended for US patients and caregivers.

 Not actual patient.

-Children who get platinum-based chemotherapy, such as
+People who get platinum-based chemotherapy, such as

 cisplatin, are at risk for permanent hearing loss